 This becomes a massive headache as time passes.
 Even though the package is in transit, many customers do and will file a chargeback, and it's no fun for anyone.

-So I would highly recommend you finding a supplier that ships from a US Warehouse on AliExpress (meager chances) or going with a different service like CJ Dropshipping, Spocket, or Salehoo.
-You can find all the AliExpress alternatives here.
+So I would highly recommend you finding a supplier that ships from a US Warehouse on AliExpress (meager chances) or going with a different service like CJ Dropshipping, Spocket, or SaleHoo.
+You can find the best free US dropshipping suppliers here.